 Don’t wash a bottle gourd as it’s curing, since that invites fungi of all sorts that won’t die to anything, not even bleach.
 Pat down wet spots dry with a towel because gourds that haven’t dried out completely will always rot.
 There is no way to cure an unripe bottle gourd, since they haven’t dried out completely.
 If the gourd’s skin is green, it is unripe and will last only as much as a pumpkin due to moisture, a few weeks at most.

-How To Protect a Squash Gourd From Frost?
+How To Protect From Frost

 Frost is deadly to gourds but you can keep it at bay using: